Monday,

 Wild Side

 This pint-sized reptile may reach three feet in length and weigh about 15 pounds in adulthood.[/caption] Like all successful conservation projects, a multipronged approach is needed.
-Solutions to the ongoing deforestation of the area—as well as threats from non-native animals including mongooses, cats, dogs, and pigs—need to be tackled.
-Collecting eggs and raising the baby iguanas until they are large enough to fend off predators has proven effective—about 350 Jamaican iguanas head-started at the Hope Zoo in Kingston have been released into the forest have bolstered the wild population, leading to a sixfold increase in nesting females since 1990.
+Solutions to the ongoing deforestation of the area—as well as threats from non-native animals including mongooses, cats, dogs, and pigs—need to be enacted.
+Protecting eggs and rearing the baby iguanas until they are large enough to fend off predators has proven effective—about 350 Jamaican iguanas head-started at the Hope Zoo in Kingston have been reintroduced into the forest and have bolstered the native population, leading to a sixfold increase in nesting females since 1990.
 However, one little change in their environment could cause them to go extinct, as the last stronghold for this species is a few square miles in Hellshire Hills.
 While they are not “fuzzy megafauna,” the Jamaican iguana is a crucial seed disperser to its native forest.
 “Every species has a purpose,” said Jeff.
 “Hopefully, people will realize that reptiles need conservation love, too.”